apache/nifi-minifi-cpp/README.md

 If a shellcheck requested change is unfeasable it shall be disabled on per-line basis and will be subjected to review.
 For more information on an issue please check the [shellcheck wiki page](https://github.com/koalaman/shellcheck/wiki).

+Python script files shall follow the PEP8 guidelines and best practices.
+The project includes [flake8](https://flake8.pycqa.org/en/latest/) checks as part of the verification process, that is applied to all new contributions.

 Additionally, all new files must include a copy of the Apache License Header.

 For more details on how to contribute please see our [Contribution Guide](CONTRIB.md)